 The body as teacher . . . experience wisdom and creativity through the framework of your very own body.

 Dr. Gabriella F. Buttarazzi (Uma Shakti Devi) is a teacher, teacher trainer and educational researcher in integral yoga, meditation and other contemplative and spiritual practices, having established wellbeing meditation spaces, accredited meditation university courses and staff and student integral yoga programmes in both China and the UK.
-She is the founder of The Art of Integral Being® and the creator and director of education of the 500-hour Teacher Training Programme in Integral Yoga Studies®, accredited by Yoga Alliance Professionals (YAP).
+She is the founder of The Art of Integral Being® and the creator and director of education of the Yoga Alliance Professionals (YAP) accredited 500-hour Teacher Training Programme in Integral Yoga Studies®.

-Gabriella has been teaching in adult education teacher since 2003 and teaching in higher education since 2008, where she developed and led a number of university modules for under-graduate and post-graduate students within the faculties of Arts and Humanities and Humanities and Social Sciences and Education Studies departments of a number of British universities, including the China-based campus of the University of Nottingham, where she developed and lead the international communications first-year programme of study as well as many other modules and courses between 2013 and 2019.
-Following extensive training, since 2012 Gabriella had also been teaching yoga, meditation and other contemplative and spiritual practices to adults and university students, which led her to begin teaching formally, researching and integrating these practices into her curriculum design and development in her higher education modules ever since.
+Gabriella has been teaching in adult and higher education teacher since 2004, where she developed and led a number of university modules for under-graduate and post-graduate students within the faculties of Arts and Humanities and Humanities and Social Sciences and Education Studies departments of British universities, including the China-based campus of the University of Nottingham, where she developed and lead the international communications first-year programme of study as well as several other modules and courses between 2013 and 2019.
+Following extensive training, since 2012 Gabriella had also been teaching yoga, meditation and other contemplative and spiritual practices to adults and university students, which has led her to begin teaching formally, researching and integrating these practices into her curriculum design, pedagogic practice and development in her higher education modules and programmes ever since.

 ‘Compared to what we ought to be, we are half awake.’ ~ William James

-Currently, she works in the Centre for Excellence in Learning and Teaching (CELT) at the University of East London and has been a member of the OfS-funded international research team RAMHHE (Raising Awareness of Mental Health in Higher Education) since April 2020.
-She is also trustee for the educational charity The Meditation Trust and runs her flagship Integral Yoga Studies® 2-year programme and other classes and workshops in North London.
+She works in the Centre for Excellence in Learning and Teaching (CELT) at the University of East London in higher education teacher development and research and has been a member of the OfS-funded international research team RAMHHE (Raising Awareness of Mental Health in Higher Education) since April 2020.
+She is also Trustee for the educational charity The Meditation Trust and runs her flagship Integral Yoga Studies® 2-year programme and other classes, sessions and events in North London.